 The ‘Mud Season’ as it is known, falls in April and May and October and November.
 Though it is the low season, many things can be done during these months.
 The hotels are affordable, and visitors can book rooms at reasonable rates.
 There are good midweek deals, and the spring festivals and skiing attract many visitors.

 UIt is in May that summer officially begins, and this is the time when visitors should visit Denver, Downtown Denver, and the surrounding areas.
 The temperatures are suitable and plan your trip to Medano Creek and the Great Sand Dunes this time.
 Estes Mountain Park is another area where many events happen during the summer months.
-Many visitors consider this time the best time to visit Colorado.

 Resorts and hotels offer heavy discounts to visitors, and they will find this time peaceful to visit Colorado because they can avoid the crowds that throng the places here during the other seasons.
 Mud season is when resorts are cheaper, and the pace of life is slower.
 It is the perfect time to explore and experience the red rocks and cliffs of Mesa Verde.